Amonkhet/Memory-Chambers/README.md

 >  **Change Log:** Update sound and art

 - **Art Style**
-Our game will adopt a comic/cartoon style art direction, featuring Moebius Art style.
+Our game adopts a comic/cartoon style art direction, featuring Moebius Art style.
 To achieve that we adopted:
 - Flat Color With Normal Detail Shader
 - Sobel Outline Shader
+- Fragment Shader Tint

+See more details in Report.

 - **Sound and Music**